 Nine States, A Defining Civil Right: Here’s How Chapters Are Fighting Back

-Seven states are still part of the case: Alaska, Florida, Kansas, Louisiana, Missouri, Montana, and Texas.
+Six states are still part of the case: Alaska, Florida, Louisiana, Missouri, Montana, and Texas.

 Texas v.
 Kennedy is a lawsuit that targets Section 504 of the Rehabilitation Act of 1973.
 Section 504 requires that any program or service supported with federal funding be accessible to people with disabilities.
 This case focuses on the rights of people with disabilities who want to live and get government-financed services in the community instead of being limited to receiving these services in a nursing home or other institutions.